 Gaining an insight into even just a few of these projects is possibly the best way to illustrate our capabilities and demonstrate how we can achieve a successful and innovative solution to your needs:

 The use of alternate cool and hot water immersion is also seen as beneficial to athlete recovery.
-As a variant to its ice-bath chiller, the Accent plunge-pool unit provides simultaneous chilling and heating of separate bath with the most long-standing example of this innovative and highly energy efficient approach is the Australian Institute of Sport.
+As a variant to its ice-bath chiller, the Rheem Thermal plunge-pool unit provides simultaneous chilling and heating of separate bath with the most long-standing example of this innovative and highly energy efficient approach is the Australian Institute of Sport.

-The Accent plunge-pool unit is a highly energy efficiency approach and sees the primary load of the hot bath meet by heat recovery from the chilled circuit.
+The Rheem Thermal plunge-pool unit is a highly energy efficiency approach and sees the primary load of the hot bath meet by heat recovery from the chilled circuit.
 Such a system is also one of the showpiece components of the Gold Coast Aquatic Centre, site for the 2018 Commonwealth Games.
 Designed by Stevenson + Associates, the system is believed to be a first in Australia, if not the world.
 It has been created so the tubs don’t need their own water treatment plant, but rather utilise the huge capacity of the adjacent diving pool water to keep them crystal clean with fresh water on a daily basis.

-The Gold Coast Aquatic Centre project is not only a showpiece in terms of the capacity of the system installed (1900kW heating nearly nine million litres) but also in showcasing the flexibility in design offered by Rheem.
+The Gold Coast Aquatic Centre project is not only a showpiece in terms of the capacity of the system installed (1900kW heating nearly nine million litres) but also in showcasing the flexibility in design offered by Rheem Thermal.
 The entire system was custom-designed to various site requirements and these included anti-corrosion treatment of the evaporators, powder coating of the marine grade aluminium case in a champagne colour to allow them to blend in with the enclosure designs, low noise fans and modification of the structural frames to allow the integration of acoustic louvres,

 Helping our clients achieve successful outcomes is central to what motivates us and has kept us at the forefront in partnership with elite sports in Australia and internationally for decades.
 We have a strong export focus and are happy to provide product training and plant commissioning internationally.